-Every dog needs a collar, chiefly because he needs something to hang his ID, license, and rabies vaccination tag on (and leash, of course).
+Every dog needs a collar, chiefly because they need something to hang their ID, license, and rabies vaccination tag on (and leash, of course).

 This is the standard collar for dogs.
 It has a buckle or plastic snap ("quick-release") closure and a ring for attaching identification tags and/or leash and is available in many colors and designs.
 A flat collar should fit comfortably tight on your dog's neck.
-It should not be so tight as to choke your dog nor so loose that she can slip out of it.
+It should not be so tight as to choke your dog nor so loose that they can slip out of it.
 The rule of thumb says you should be able to get two fingers underneath the collar.

 The martingale collar is also known as a limited-slip collar.
 This collar is designed for dogs with narrow heads such as Greyhounds and other sighthounds (such as the Afghan hound, Saluki, and whippet).
-It is also useful for a dog of any breed who is adept at slipping out of his collar.
+It is also useful for a dog of any breed who is adept at slipping out of their collar.

 The martingale consists of a length of material with a metal ring at each end.
 A separate loop of material passes through the two rings.
 The leash attaches to a ring on this loop.
-When your dog tries to back out of the martingale, the collar tightens around his neck.
-If the collar is properly adjusted, it will tighten just to the size of your dog's neck and won't choke him.
+When your dog tries to back out of the martingale, the collar tightens around their neck.
+If the collar is properly adjusted, it will tighten just to the size of your dog's neck and won't choke them.

 The head collar is similar in principle to a horse's halter.
 One strap of the collar fits around your dog's neck and sits high on the head, just behind the ears.
 The other strap of the collar forms a loop around your dog's muzzle.
 The leash attaches to ring at bottom of muzzle loop.

 The head collar is good for strong, energetic dogs who both jump and pull.
-Because the halter is around your dog's muzzle, instead of her neck, your dog loses a great deal of leverage, and she will be unable to pull on the leash with the full weight of her body.
+Because the halter is around your dog's muzzle, instead of them neck, your dog loses a great deal of leverage, and they will be unable to pull on the leash with the full weight of their body.